Janet Tyler (nurse)

 Janet Tyler OAM is an Australian Registered Nurse who was a member of the medical team selected to care for Australian athletes at the 1968 Summer Paralympics, Israel.
 She specialised in spinal nursing and rehabilitation at the Royal Adelaide Hospital and the Hampstead Rehabilitation Centre annex of Royal Adelaide Hospital, throughout the forty three years of her nursing career.
-Tyler was Senior Registered Nurse from 1964-1977, Clinical Nurse Coordinator from 1977-1986, Acting Nurse Manager at the Hampstead Centre from 1986-1994, Life Member of the Registered Nurse Association since 1951, Life Member of the Paraplegic and Quadriplegic Association of South Australia since 1977 and Justice of the Peace for over 30 years.
+Tyler was Senior Registered Nurse from 1964 to 1977, Clinical Nurse Coordinator from 1977 to 1986, Acting Nurse Manager at the Hampstead Centre from 1986 to 1994, Life Member of the Registered Nurse Association since 1951, Life Member of the Paraplegic and Quadriplegic Association of South Australia since 1977 and Justice of the Peace for over 30 years.

 Personal

 Sister Tyler born in 1933, at Qambi Hospital, Adelaide in South Australia, lived with her parents J.C.S.
 Tyler an English Army Officer, mother Natalie Tyler at Kensington Gardens a suburb of Adelaide, and was educated at Woodlands Church of England Girls Grammar School Glenelg.
 Her love of nursing began at the Resuscitation Clinic (the Blood Bank) of Royal Adelaide Hospital in 1951.